psavine42/fun-with-dnc/README.md

         python run.py --act plan --algo lstm --iters 1000 --n_phases 20

 ### Misc
 Training at each 'level' took 20K steps.
 This is way more than reported in the paper.
 On my crappy home CPU, this meant about a day, aka forever.
+Since I also lost my computer, causing me to need to retrain everything, I only got through the first level of training before having to submit (2 airports, 2 cargos, 2 planes).

 ## Differences from Original